"Is using tongue twisters for pronunciation an effective strategy?"

-Take a look at this popular tongue twister.
+Take a look at this popular pronunciation tongue twister.

 Betty Botter's Better Batter